 Outpatient drug and alcohol addiction treatment is the program of choice for clients with moderate substance abuse problems.
 If you have a high level of motivation and a safe living environment, it’s a good choice.
 You schedule therapies around a work or school calendar.
 The amount of time you spend at the facility varies.

-For example the best intensive outpatient programs Philadelphia offers are partial hospitalization options.
+For example the best Georgia intensive outpatient program offers are partial hospitalization options.
 The way this looks varies by state.
 In many cases, you spend a full day at the rehab center and return home at night.
 Some venues operate off-site housing venues for program participants.

 What Treatments Do the Best Outpatient Addiction Treatment Centers Offer?